akeneo/pim-docs/reference/activity_manager/project_creation.rst

 Overview
 --------

 Projects are the heart of the Activity Manager.
-They allow users to know what they have to fill on a selection of products.
+They allow users to know what they have to fill in in a selection of products.
 So in this section, we'll understand how a project is created and what are the important steps it goes through during creation.

 .. tip::

     Project **created** = Project **saved** + Project **calculated**

-- project **saved**: Through the UI, the user creates a new project, then save it.
-A project is saved when the Project entity has been saved in database.
+- project **saved**: Via the UI, the user creates a new project, then saves it.
+A project is saved when the Project entity has been saved in the database.
 - project **calculated**: Once a project has been saved, some background processes are launched to detect impacted users and to compute the completeness of each product for multiple user groups and permissions.

 A project is known as created when these 2 steps are done.